topgyalgurung/capstone-project-ml/README.md

+# Capstone Project

-# Machine Learning Algorithms
+# Machine Learning Algorithms from Scratch

 ## About

-Some fundamental machine learning algorithms and models from scratch to understand their inner workings and math
+Some fundamental machine learning algorithms and models from scratch to understand their inner workings and maths.

 ## Algorithms
-- Linear Regression
-- Logistic Regression
+- K-Nearest Neighbors
 - Decision Tree
+- K-Means

+## Datasets from UCI Machine Learning Repository
-- SVM
+- Breast Cancer Wisconsin
-- K-Nearest Neighbors
+- MONK'S problem